jessepav/lacygoill-wiki-backup/git/git.md

 Github doesn't provide signatures, but is easier to find the latest release.

-## How to check the signature of the tarball?
+## check the signature of the tarball

           ┌ write the decompressed data to STDOUT instead of a file │